gmk25/AMATH482/README.md

 - Test 3: Identify the song's genre from one of three genres.
 ## Homework 5 - Machine Learning (Neural Networks)
 Using the Fashion-MNIST dataset, we optimized a Fully Connected Dense Neural Network and a Convolutional Neural Network by exploring how changing certain parameters influenced the accuracy of the classification.
 These parameters inclued zero-padding, filter size, activation function, and the learning rate.
-This was done using the Tensflow package in Python.
+This was done using the Tensorflow package in Python.